2024-25 Academic Catalog

 International Studies in Agriculture

-The International Studies in Agriculture minor within the College of Agriculture and Life Sciences is offered to allow students to enhance their knowledge of an interdependent global food system, the impacts of international agricultural technologies and systems, and the various agricultural educational systems around the world as well as develop skills needed in a global economy.
+The International Studies in Agriculture minor within the College of Agriculture and Life Sciences is offered to allow students to enhance their knowledge of an interdependent global food system.
+Students will explore the impacts of international agricultural technologies and educational systems and the skills needed in a global economy.
 Students will be prepared to make decisions, communicate effectively, and lead in a culturally diverse agricultural environment.
 Students must complete a minimum of 21 hours from a list of approved courses with a grade of "C" or above in all classes counting toward the minor.

 Students seeking the International Studies in Agriculture minor will be required to complete the following courses: